Skip to content

 • output_path (str, default: None ) –

-Path where the violin plot will be saved.
+Directory path where violin plots will be saved.
 If None, uses the fabric logger's log directory.
+The directory will be created if it doesn't exist.
 Defaults to None.

 • **kwargs